 Variable

 To experience a sunset in Cinque Terre is to admire a live painting of changing colours before your eyes.
 This beautiful time of the day provides a sense of calm and serenity that takes over the Cinque Terre.
 The way the light hits the villages makes them look like a scene out of a postcard at times.
-Take in sweeping sunset views of the Cinque Terre coastline on a cruise limited to 12 people.
+Take in sweeping sunset views of the Cinque Terre coastline on a typical Italian boat limited to 12 people.
 The evening’s itinerary includes an “aperitivo” typical local products, free time to relax with your group, and plenty of frame-worthy photo opportunities.

-Tour program of the Cinque Terre sunset cruise with happy hour:
+Program of the Cinque Terre sunset cruise with happy hour:

-Meeting point 15 minute before the departure time at the boarding dock in Monterosso (where the ferries leave) and start of the boat tour.
+Meeting point 10 minutes before the departure time at the boarding dock in Monterosso (where the ferries leave) and start of the boat tour.

 Going out of the port, you will admire from the sea Monterosso al Mare: the largest and most visited of the villages; admire its large beach, lined with colourful umbrellas and spiral up through the village.